AriFordsham/GHCWiki/commentary/compiler/recompilation-avoidance.md

 We wouldn't have to record usages on entities that are just re-exported, and we might get less recompilation.

+However, this is not so good, because now when modifying a module at the bottom of the dependency graph we have to invoke the compiler on every single module above it: that is, we lost the benefit of the optimisation of not modifying the `.hi` file if it hasn't changed.

 ### fingerprints instead of versions